Helsinki (parliamentary electoral district)

+History

+The electoral district of Helsinki City was established in 1954 from parts of Uusimaa Province.
+The district was renamed Helsinki in 1997.

 Electoral system

-Helsinki currently elects 22 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
+Helsinki currently elects 23 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
 Parties may form electoral alliances with each other to pool their votes and increase their chances of winning seats.
-However. the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
+However, the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
 Seats are allocated using the D'Hondt method.

+Election results

 Summary

 (Figures in italics represent joint lists.)